yunqiqiliang/VectorDBBench/README.md

 VectorDBBench is sponsered by Zilliz，the leading opensource vectorDB company behind Milvus.
 Choose smarter with VectorDBBench- start your free test on [zilliz cloud](https://zilliz.com/) today!

+ClickZetta Lakehouse is a single engine and support in-lakehouse vector database, you could get a account to test ClickZetta Lakehouse on [yunqi.tech](https://www.yunqi.tech/open2025) .

 **Leaderboard:** https://zilliz.com/benchmark

 ## Quick Start
 ### Prerequirement
 ``` shell